futoin/specs/draft/ftn16_citool.md

 2. Each web application should have own user
 3. Each web application should get proper ownership and read-only permissions
 4. Application package must not have modifiable content
-5. Each read-write path should get symlink to {deployDir}/persistent/{path} and survive across deployments
+5. Each read-write path should get symlink to {.deployDir}/persistent/{path} and survive across deployments
 6. .action.migrate must run and successfully complete
-7. ${deployDir}/vhost.{.env.webServer}.subconf must be generated including packages-specified extensions
+7. ${.deployDir}/vhost.{.env.webServer}.subconf must be generated including packages-specified extensions
 8. Automatic startup must get enabled
-9. ${deployDir}/current must always point to fully configured deployment
+9. ${.deployDir}/current must always point to fully configured deployment
 10. For security reasons it is not possible to include project-specific config for web server running as root user.
 Also, sensitive data like TLS private keys must not be available to application user.
 Thefore a performance penalty of reverse proxy may apply, but large high available deployments should have load balancer/reverse proxy any way.

-### 3.2.7. citool run [&lt;package>]
+### 3.2.7. citool run &lt;command=start>

-Default:
+Default per command:

+* start:
     * if deployment environment:
         * start services according to deployment configuration
     * if development environment:
         * start services according to project configuration
+* stop:
+    * stop all running services (even not configured)
+* reload:
+    * start not running services
+    * reload other running services
+    * stop not configured services

 ### 3.2.8. citool ci_build &lt;vcs_ref> &lt;rms_pool> [--vcsRepo=&lt;vcs:url>] [--rmsRepo=&lt;rms:url>]